 The back-end-DTI ratio considers what portion of your income is needed to cover your monthly debt obligations, including future mortgage payments and housing expenses.
 This is the number most lenders focus on, as it gives a broad picture of an applicant’s monthly spending and the relationship between income and overall debt.

 Including your spouse’s debt depends on whether you’ll be applying for the mortgage jointly or as an individual.
-Certain states operate under community property rules.
-These rules establish that both spouses are under equal obligation to repay debts incurred during the marriage, so it is not an option to exclude a spouse’s debt from the DTI ratio.
+Certain states operate under community property rules, which establish that both spouses are under equal obligation to repay debts incurred during the marriage.
+In those states, excluding a spouse’s debt from the DTI ratio is not allowed.

 States where community property rules apply are: